Djebel Onk mine

 The Djebel Onk mine is a large mine located in the Tébessa Province.
 Djebel Onk represents one of the largest phosphates reserve in Algeria having estimated reserves of 2.8 billion tonnes of ore grading 24% P2O5.

+Mining Railway

+A new mining railway line is being built in 2024 to transport phosphates from the deposits near Djebel Onk to the Mediterranean harbour in Annaba.
+Once the line is operational, over 23 million tonnes of phosphate are planned be transported annually.